sxphyrin/sxphyrin/README.md

 ꒰꒰・┄┄┄┄・♡・┄┄┄┄・꒱꒱
 <br>
-┈ ♥ .
+　ᛝ　♥ .
 Ages 15 and below IWC.
 I am 17, and I prefer interacting with people around my age group.
 <br>
-┈ ♥ .
+　ᛝ　♥ .
 I will not entertain flirting, suggestive remarks, or “freak” behavior from people outside my circle.
 <br>
 <sub> I hide/mute those who quote or spam inappropriate stuff in public.</sub>
 <br>
-┈ ♥ .
+　ᛝ　♥ .
 Basic DNI criteria. + no roleplay or shipping interactions.
 <br>
-┈ ♥ .
-Do not copy or post my skins on Pinterest.
-Some of my styles are exclusively shared with my friends, and I'd rather not have someone be mistaken as me because of the style.
+　ᛝ　♥ .
+Do not copy or post my skins on Pinterest or any other platforms.
 Inspirations are fine.
-Just ask, I don't bite.
+Just ask!
+I don't bite.
 <br>